Skip to main content

 Access Setup

-Create a read-only login the collector will connect as.
+Create a read-only login the collector connects as.
 The grants differ between SQL Server 2022+ (which introduced the more granular VIEW SERVER PERFORMANCE STATE) and earlier versions.

 SQL Server 2022 and later